Ten things to do in Paris - Attractions in Paris, France - Part 1

 The Eiffel Tower

-The Tour d’Eiffel, alternatively named La dame de fer (the iron lady), is Paris’ and even France’s most well known structure.
+The Tour d’Eiffel, also named La dame de fer (the iron lady), is Paris’ and even France’s most well known structure.
 It was designed by Gustave Eiffel to serve as entrance arch to the World Fair of 1889.
 Initially of temporary nature, the Eiffel Tower is 324 meters (1,063 feet) tall and has been the tallest man-made structure in the world for 41 years since its completion.
 As much as it was criticized it when it was built, the Eiffel Tower is now the worldwide symbol of both Paris and France, and received its 200 millionth visitor in 2002.

 Probably the best way to approach the Eiffel Tower is to take the metro to station Trocadéro.
 From the esplanade between the two wings of the Palais de Chaillot, which house several museums, you have an excellent view of the Eiffel Tower.
 When you have crossed the Seine, you’ll probably want to climb the iron lady.
 For the first two levels, there is the choice of using the stairs or taking an elevator.
 At the second level is another elevator all the way to the top, but prepare for a long wait here if you’re willing to touch the sky.